 27) What is SQUARE stand for?

 SQUARE stands for Security Quality Requirements Engineering.
 It is one of the software engineering steps that mainly focus on documenting the security requirements of the system.

 28) What is Pareto Analysis?

-It is a decision making technique, also known as 80/20 rule.
+Pareto Analysis is a decision-making technique, also known as 80/20 rule.
 It is used for quality control and Defect resolution.
 It explains few factors that can be responsible for big problems.
 It is named as 80/20 rule, because as per this rule, 80 % effects in the system, arises from 20 % causes.

-Agile Manifesto is a guide for software developers about the development principles to ensure iterative solutions.
+Agile Manifesto is a guide for software developers about the Agile development principles to ensure iterative solutions.

 31) Define BPMN Gateway?

-BPMN Gateway is a processing modeling component that is used to control flow of interaction, sequence of processes.
+BPMN Gateway is a processing modeling component that is used to control the flow of interaction, the sequence of processes.

 32) Name the five basic elements' categories in BPMN?